swaptacular/swpt_accounts/protocol.rst

 verify whether a corresponding `AD record`_ already exists:

-1. If a corresponding `AD record`_ already exists, the timestamp of the latest received account heartbeat (it is stored in the AD record) MUST be set to be the value of the ``ts`` field in the received message.
+1. If a corresponding `AD record`_ already exists, the timestamp of the latest received account heartbeat (stored in the AD record) MUST be set to be the value of the ``ts`` field in the received message.
 Then it MUST be verified whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, it MUST be ignored.
 Otherwise, the corresponding AD record MUST be updated with the data contained